 As part of our mission as a urban-serving, public research university we are committed to move ideas and technologies emanating from our research and intellectual ecosystem forward to impact the broad communities that we serve.
 These ideas and technologies cut across multiple interest areas including applied and fundamental sciences, business, computational sciences, engineering, health sciences, humanities and social sciences.

-To move our research ideas and technologies, Wayne State seeks and encourages industry collaborations.
+To move our research ideas and technologies, Wayne State seeks and encourages industry collaborations and corporate research alliances.
 We have a long history of working with the private sector to take research out of our laboratories and into the commercial marketplace.
 In working with industry, the incubation and advancement of ideas and technologies along the innovation and commercialization continuum may take several different paths as illustrated by the following examples.

 - Research projects in collaboration with an industry sponsor